simonsobs/PSpipe/project/ACT_DR6/dr6.rst

 **************************
-Computing DR6 spectra
+Computing DR6 power spectra spectra
 **************************

 Here are some specific instructions to compute spectra for DR6 at NERSC.
-Since it is a lot of spectra computation, we are going to make full use of MPI capacities.
+Since it involves a large amount of spectrum computation, we are going to make full use of MPI capacities.
-The current dictionnary is called ``global_dr6v4_bin50.dict`` and is given in the ``paramfiles`` folder.
+The current dictionary is called ``global_dr6v4_bin50.dict`` and is located in the ``paramfiles`` folder.
 Then, we can use the codes in the ``python`` folder to run the pipeline sequentially.
-Here we give instructions to install and to run the full thing on interactive nodes, you can of course also submit it to NERSC standard nodes
+Here, we provide instructions to install and run the full process on interactive nodes;
+ you can, of course, also submit it to NERSC standard nodes.

 Running the main pipeline
 -------------------------------------------------------

-First we need to create all the window functions.
-In the following we will assume that the window functions  used in temperature and in polarisation are the same, we will create the windows based on a the edges of the survey, a galactic mask, a pt source mask and a threshold on the amount of crosslinking in the patch of observation.
+First, we need to create all the window functions.
+In the following, we will assume that the window functions used in temperature and polarization are the same.
+We will create the windows based on the edges of the survey, a galactic mask, a point source mask, and a threshold on the amount of crosslinking in the observed patch.

 .. code:: shell